mwelwankuta/merlee.js/README.md

 merlee.js is a backend nodejs rest api framework that lets you focus on the backend web fundamentals to deliver a simple and resilient apis that deploy to any Node.js server environments

-This repository contains the merlee.js source code.
-This repo is a work in progress. and more features are being implemented such as

-- [ ] TypeScript support
-- [ ] Middleware support

 # Table of Contents

 - [Dislaimer](https://github.com/mwelwankuta/merlee.js/blob/main/DOCUMENTATION.md#disclaimer)